zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-cart-menu-widget.md

 ## Remove Albums from the Cart.

-Each cart item displayed in the cart is displayed in a Kendo UI ListView widget and is bound to the cart DataSource.
+Each cart item displayed in the cart is displayed in a Kendo UI ListView widget and is bound to the cart's DataSource.
 They are rendered using the template:

     <li><span>#=Album.Title#</span><span class="k-icon k-i-close k-delete-button"></span></li>